-The principle of Solar Chimney Power Plant SCPP is based on harvesting the thermal spectrum of solar radiation and converting it to mechanical energy by the means of a collector, a wind turbine and a chimney.
-In this work, a number of experiments were performed on a modified model made up of only one third of a circular collector area, facing south.
+The principle of solar chimney power plant (SCPP) is based on harvesting the thermal spectrum of solar radiation and converting it to mechanical energy by the means of a collector, a wind turbine, and a chimney.
+In this work, a number of experiments were performed on a modified model made up of one-third of the circular collector area.
 Field data from selected clear, sunny days were recorded and studied.
-The analysis included; time-temperature relations for ambient, near chimney entry point and the collector periphery temperature, in addition to hourly solar radiation intensity and air velocity inside the chimney.
-The results show that for this geometry arrangement, the maximum temperature of air entering the chimney is achieved before the ambient temperature reaches its peak value.
-Velocity inside the chimney depends on the intensity of solar radiation and the temperature difference between the air temperature entering the chimney and the ambient temperature.
-Solar intensity, directly affects the temperature of air below the collector and a part of this energy is stored in the ground.
-Later, when the solar radiation is weak or not available, this energy can be utilized.
-Air velocity of 2.1m/s is obtained after the solar noon, when the solar intensity is 737 W/m2 and the maximum temperature difference is 11.2 °C. Due to the unique geometrical shape of the rig, a minor temperature loss of up to 1.3 °C occurs for the air near the center of the chimney.
+The analysis focused on time-temperature relations for ambient, near chimney entry point and the collector periphery, in addition to hourly solar radiation intensity and air velocity inside the chimney.
+The results show that for this geometry arrangement, the maximum temperature of the air entering the chimney is achieved before the ambient temperature reaches its peak value.
+Air velocity inside the chimney depends on the intensity of solar radiation and the temperature difference between the air temperature entering the chimney and the ambient temperature.
+Solar intensity directly affects the temperature of air beneath the collector, and a part of this energy is stored in the ground.
+Later, when the solar radiation is impaired, the stored energy can be utilized.
+Air velocity of 2.1 m/s is obtained after the solar noon, when the solar intensity is 737 W/m2 and the maximum temperature difference is 11.2 °C. Due to the unique geometrical shape of the rig, a minor temperature loss of up to 1.3 °C occurs for the air near the center of the chimney.